vippsas/vipps-recurring-api/vipps-recurring-api.md

 Updating `suggestedMaxAmount` is only possible for agreements with `pricing.type:VARIABLE`

-In order to update the interval from a RECURRING type to a FLEXIBLE type, you need to put an empty `interval` in your `PATCH` request body.
-This type of update is only available for DK and FI merchants.

 **Please note:** As a `PATCH` operation all parameters are optional.
 However, when setting an agreement status to `STOPPED` no other changes are allowed.
 Attempts at changing other properties while stopping an agreement will result